-- Homework: Students are expected to do their homework and participate in class.
+Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework problems from the textbook will be assigned nearly every class meeting.
-You should work all of these problems nearly and keep them organized for use when studying for tests and the final examination since the test and exam problems will be similar in wording and difficulty to the exercises in the textbook.
-Periodically throughout the semester I will ask that you hand in some of the textbook problems for grading.
-You will have at least two days' notice of the homework problems to be handed in for grading.
+The homework will be completed on-line through the MyStatLab website.
+You should work all of these problems (if necessary repeatedly until your solution is correct) and periodically review them when studying for tests and the final examination since the test and exam problems will be similar in wording and difficulty to the exercises in the textbook.
 Graded assignments may also include computer assignments using the statistical software, Minitab.
 Homework will not be accepted late without a valid excuse.
 In no case will late homework be accepted after an assignment has been graded and returned to the class.
-Discussion between students on homework assignments is encouraged, but each student must keep their own separately written copy of the homework assignments.
-Written homework must be submitted on 8.5×11 inch standard, smooth-edged paper (no ragged spiral notebook paper).
-If more than one page is required for an assignment, multiple pages must be stapled together.

-- Tests: There will be three 50-minute in-class tests and a comprehensive final examination.
-The tests are tentatively scheduled for

-- Wednesday, September 12, 2012

-- Monday, October 15, 2012

-- Friday, November 16, 2012
+Discussion between students on homework assignments.